fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/temp_candidate_examples.md

 If any of the navigation capabilities (`STANDARD`, `O`, `D`, `I`, `G`, `C`) are changed then the dependencies should be re-checked.

-:warning: no consistency rule specified in the FF-ICE/R1 for codes `D2`, `D3`, `D4`, `L1`.
+:warning: no consistency rule specified in the FF-ICE/R1 manual for codes `D2`, `D3`, `D4`, `L1`.
 Is this intentional or is it a gap? :warning:

 #### `requiredRunwayVisualRange`